motonim/fullstack_practice/README.md

-This is to practice full stack development
+This is to practice full stack development using Laravel, Vue, TailwindCSS and MySQL